scipy-conference/scipy_proceedings/papers/dallin_skouson/dallin_skouson.rst

 Hierarchy is by default a component of many netlist formats.
 One of the main advantages to including hierarchy in a design is the ability to abstract away some of the finer details on a level based system, while still including all of the information needed to build the design.
 The design’s hierarchical information is maintained in SpyDrNet by having definitions instanced within other definitions.

+SpyDrNet allows the user to work with the structure of a netlist directly, having only one of each instance per hierarchical level, but it also allows the user view the netlist instances in a hierarchical context through the use of hierarchical references as outined below.
+Some other tools only provide the hierarchical representation of the design.

-Hierarchy can slightly complicate some algorithms but it’s inclusion helps allow SpyDrNet to make the fewest possible changes to the design in an attempt to keep as much of the original format as possible.
+There are drawbacks and advantages to each view on the netlist, but the inclusion of a hierarcical view helps allow users to make the fewest possible unneeded changes to the design.
 Additionally there are several advantages to maintaining hierarchy, smaller file sizes are possible in some cases, as sub components do not need to be replicated.
 Simulators may have an easier time predicting how the design will act once implemented :cite:`build_hierarchy`.
 Further research could be done to analyze the impact of hierarchy on later compilation steps.

 Flattening
 **********